AnthonyCarl/NodaTime.Serialization.ServiceStackText/README.md

 - Serializer setup should only occur once in your application root.
 - Serialization setup should occur before any serialization occurs with `ServiceStack.Text` or there may be undesirable behavior.
 - For Value types, this will also setup the nullable serializer for that value type.
+- Since this is a custom serializer for `ServiceStack.Text`, calls to `JsConfig.Reset()` will remove the custom serializers.
+- `v4.0.x` compatibility is verified by running the same unit test assembly against the same serializer assembly with the `ServiceStack.Text` `v3.9.44` assembly over written with a `v4.0.21` assembly.

 ##Using the Code